Association football: Women's association football

+Origins and restrictions

+There is documented evidence of women's early involvement in association football.
+Informal matches between Scotland and England are reported to have taken place in 1881, but are not officially recognised by the respective football associations.
+The first women's match recorded by the Scottish Football Association took place in 1892 in Glasgow.
+In England, the first recorded game of football between women took place in 1895.

-The best-documented early European team was founded by activist Nettie Honeyball in England in 1894.
-It was named the British Ladies' Football Club.
-Nettie Honeyball is quoted as, "I founded the association late last year [1894], with the fixed resolve of proving to the world that women are not the 'ornamental and useless' creatures men have pictured.
-I must confess, my convictions on all matters where the sexes are so widely divided are all on the side of emancipation, and I look forward to the time when ladies may sit in Parliament and have a voice in the direction of affairs, especially those which concern them most."
-Honeyball and those like her paved the way for women's football.
+The best-documented early European team was founded by activist Nettie Honeyball in England in 1894: the British Ladies' Football Club.
+Honeyball considered women's involvement in football as part of the emancipation movement.
+She and others like her paved the way for women's football.
 However, the women's game was frowned upon by the British football associations and continued without their support.
 It has been suggested that this was motivated by a perceived threat to the "masculinity" of the game.

-Women's football became popular on a large scale at the time of the First World War, when female employment in heavy industry spurred the growth of the game, much as it had done for men 50 years earlier.
+Women's football became popular on a large scale at the time of the First World War, when female employment in heavy industry spurred the growth of the game, much as it had done for men decades earlier.
 The most successful team of the era was Dick, Kerr Ladies F.C. of Preston, England.
-The team played in one of the first women's international matches against a French XI team in 1920, and also made up most of the England team against a Scottish Ladies XI in the same year, winning 22–0.
+They played in one of the first women's international matches against a French XI team in 1920, and also made up most of the England team against a Scottish Ladies XI in the same year, winning 22–0.
+In the early 20th century, women's football in the United Kingdom was mostly associated with charity matches.

-Despite being more popular than some men's football events, with one match seeing a 53,000 strong crowd in 1920, women's football in England suffered a blow in 1921 when The Football Association outlawed the playing of the game on association members' pitches, stating that "the game of football is quite unsuitable for females and should not be encouraged".
+Despite being more popular than some men's football events, with one match seeing a 53,000 strong crowd in 1920, women's football in England suffered a blow in 1921 when the Football Association outlawed the playing of the game on association members' pitches, stating that "the game of football is quite unsuitable for females and should not be encouraged".
 Players and football writers have argued that this ban was, in fact, due to envy of the large crowds that women's matches attracted, and because the FA had no control over the money made from the women's game.
 The FA ban led to the formation of the short-lived English Ladies Football Association and play moved to rugby grounds.

-Association football continued to be played by women since the time of the first recorded women's games in the late 19th century.
-In December 1969, the Women's Football Association (WFA) was formed in England, and in 1971, UEFA members voted to officially recognise women's football.
-Also in 1971, The Football Association rescinded the ban that prohibited women from playing on association members' pitches.
-In the late 1960s and early 1970s, women's association football was organised in the United Kingdom, eventually becoming the most prominent team sport for British women.
-Women's football also faced bans in several other countries, notably in Brazil from 1941 to 1979, in France from 1941 to 1970, and in Germany from 1955 to 1970.
+Women's football also faced bans in several other countries, notably in Brazil from 1941 to 1979, in France from 1941 to 1970, and in West Germany from 1955 to 1970.